The Betting Favourites to Win the 2025 Epsom Derby

 The bookies can barely separate them at the moment so it looks like it could be a fascinating contest at Epsom in June.

-One of the more intriguing contenders in the 2025 field is Twain, currently trading around the 8/1 mark.
+One of the more intriguing contenders in the 2025 field was Twain, who traded around the 8/1 mark but has now sadly been withdrawn from the race.

 Also trained by Aidan O’Brien, this colt is seen as a classic middle-distance type and has been expertly handled throughout his career so far.